-

 Genesis 6:16 states: ‘You shall make a window for the ark, and you shall finish it to a cubit from above…’

 The Hebrew word for window in this sentence is tzohar.
-Since "tzohar" does not appear anywhere else in Scripture, there is some debate on what exactly the word means.
-The sages agree that it is referring to a light, like a source of illumination.
+Since "tzohar" does not appear anywhere else in Scripture, there is some debate on what the word means.
+The sages agree that it refers to a light, like an illumination source.
 They teach that the tzohar is what will give light within the ark itself, even in the darkness.
 But what exactly was it?
 Some say this was a window and would then be related to tzahorayim meaning midday, therefore the light would come from the sun.
 Others say that it was a precious stone that would illuminate and shine.
 The latter view relates the Hebrew word tzohar to zohar -‘radiance’ which suggests something that radiates its own light, hence the idea of a miraculous precious stone.
 Another view is that Noah had both, which most agree with since he would need a Light in the darkness.

 This radiant light was guiding Noah by day and by night.
 Think of our lives without any light to guide us; we wander in the dark, lost in the chaos that we cannot see.
 Eventually, we would try and make our own light to mark our paths, but that is not the Divine Light as spoken of in Scripture.